 The solar eclipse should occur in the (northern hemisphere) winter months, because then the Sun is closest to the Earth and will appear larger on the sky.

 The moon should be near its apogee (farthest away from Earth), so that it appears as small as possible.

 The location of greatest eclipse should be close to the equator.
 The reason is the same as that for total eclipses.
 [Back to top]

-Yes and No. It depends on what do you want to get during an annular eclipse.
+Yes and No. It depends on what you want to get out of an annular eclipse.
 If you want to achieve an annular eclipse as long as possible, of course this will serve your need.
 But what is more important is that long annularity implies that the angular size of the Moon is significantly smaller than that of the Sun, and consequently the masked area is smaller.
-This means that the change in ambient environment will not be that dramatic compared with that when the Moon's angular size is larger.
+This means that the change in the ambient environment will not be that dramatic compared to the case when the Moon's angular size is larger.

 Nevertheless, in a long annular eclipse the eclipse path is usually wider because the lunar disk can be accommodated within the solar disk more easily.
 That, in some sense, brings enjoyment to more people and can be considered as a benefit of long annular eclipses.
 [Back to top]